libp2p/specs/3-requirements.md

 `libp2p` is transport agnostic, so it can run over any transport protocol.
 It does not even depend on IP; it may run on top of NDN, XIA, and other new Internet architectures.

-In order to reason about possible transports, `libp2p` uses [multiaddr](https://github.com/multiformats/multiaddr), a self-describing addressing format.
+In order to reason about possible transports, `libp2p` uses [multiaddr](https://github.com/multiformats/multiaddr), a self-describing addressing format that describes the stack of protocols used to send packets to another peer.
 This makes it possible for `libp2p` to treat addresses opaquely everywhere in the system, and have support for various transport protocols in the network layer.
-The actual format of addresses in `libp2p` is `ipfs-addr`, a multiaddr that ends with an IPFS node id.
-For example, these are all valid `ipfs-addrs`:
+The actual format of addresses in `libp2p` is `p2p-addr`, a multiaddr that ends with a peer id.
+For example, these are all valid `p2p-addrs`:

 ```
-# IPFS over TCP over IPv6 (typical TCP)
+# P2P over TCP over IPv6 (typical TCP)
-/ip6/fe80::8823:6dff:fee7:f172/tcp/4001/ipfs/QmYJyUMAcXEw1b5bFfbBbzYu5wyyjLMRHXGUkCXpag74Fu
+/ip6/fe80::8823:6dff:fee7:f172/tcp/4001/p2p/QmYJyUMAcXEw1b5bFfbBbzYu5wyyjLMRHXGUkCXpag74Fu

-# IPFS over uTP over UDP over IPv4 (UDP-shimmed transport)
+# P2P over uTP over UDP over IPv4 (UDP-shimmed transport)
-/ip4/162.246.145.218/udp/4001/utp/ipfs/QmYJyUMAcXEw1b5bFfbBbzYu5wyyjLMRHXGUkCXpag74Fu
+/ip4/162.246.145.218/udp/4001/utp/p2p/QmYJyUMAcXEw1b5bFfbBbzYu5wyyjLMRHXGUkCXpag74Fu

-# IPFS over IPv6 (unreliable)
+# P2P over IPv6 (unreliable)
-/ip6/fe80::8823:6dff:fee7:f172/ipfs/QmYJyUMAcXEw1b5bFfbBbzYu5wyyjLMRHXGUkCXpag74Fu
+/ip6/fe80::8823:6dff:fee7:f172/p2p/QmYJyUMAcXEw1b5bFfbBbzYu5wyyjLMRHXGUkCXpag74Fu

-# IPFS over TCP over IPv4 over TCP over IPv4 (proxy)
+# P2P over TCP over IPv4 over TCP over IPv4 (proxy)
-/ip4/162.246.145.218/tcp/7650/ip4/192.168.0.1/tcp/4001/ipfs/QmYJyUMAcXEw1b5bFfbBbzYu5wyyjLMRHXGUkCXpag74Fu
+/ip4/162.246.145.218/tcp/7650/ip4/192.168.0.1/tcp/4001/p2p/QmYJyUMAcXEw1b5bFfbBbzYu5wyyjLMRHXGUkCXpag74Fu

-# IPFS over Ethernet (no IP)
+# P2P over Ethernet (no IP)
-/ether/ac:fd:ec:0b:7c:fe/ipfs/QmYJyUMAcXEw1b5bFfbBbzYu5wyyjLMRHXGUkCXpag74Fu
+/ether/ac:fd:ec:0b:7c:fe/p2p/QmYJyUMAcXEw1b5bFfbBbzYu5wyyjLMRHXGUkCXpag74Fu
 ```

-**Note:** At this time, no unreliable implementations exist.
+**Note:** At this time, no unreliable transport implementations exist.
 The protocol's interface for defining and using unreliable transport has not been defined.
 For more information on unreliable vs reliable transport, see [here](http://www.inetdaemon.com/tutorials/basic_concepts/communication/reliable_vs_unreliable.shtml).
 In the context of WebRTC, CTRL+F "reliable" [here](https://www.html5rocks.com/en/tutorials/webrtc/basics/#signaling).

 ## 3.2 Multi-multiplexing